WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 can be challenging.
 This example illustrates an extreme case that involves non-determinism.

-This scenario is based on the idea of using run-time information in order to control the flow of information.
-In particular, consider the C++ chooser
+This scenario is a model of many situations where the actual flow of data between a call and callee is very difficult to predict.
+A consequence of that is that managing memory where one cannot predict which allocated blocks may be freed when becomes a challenge.

-function:
+Our exemplar for this is the non-deterministic C++ chooser function; which (might) return one of its `string` arguments as its return value:

 ```C++
 typedef std::shared_ptr<std::string> shared_string;